 Concord Country Club was founded in 1895 as the Concord Golf Club by a group of twenty Concord residents, led by Moses B. L. Bradford.
 In 1900, a vote was taken to purchase the Brown Farm and form a new corporation to be called the Concord Country Club.
 Also that year, golf course architect, Donald Ross, was hired to design the original 9 holes at the current location.
 Over the years, the course has been thoughtfully maintained in order to preserve its special character.

-The 48th Annual Concord Invitational Golf Tournament (a four ball competition), was played on August 2 & 3, 2019.
+The 49th Annual Concord Invitational Golf Tournament (a four ball competition), will be played on August 7 & 8, 2020.
 Two divisions (one gross and one net) play Friday afternoon and Saturday morning.
 Participation is by invitation only, except for several entries in each division which are filled with Concord CC teams based on a qualifying round.
 Teams making the cut play a third round Saturday afternoon.
 This tournament is run by the Concord Invitational Committee.

 2019 Concord Invitational Results:

 1st: Bob Malcolm & Michael McCarthy 138* Playoff

 3rd: Arte Fitzgerald & Jim Dalton 140

 4th: Mike Armstrong & Jeff Fisher 141